 Dr. Collins’ primary scholarly interests include clinical epistemology and reasoning, particularly the dynamic use of three modes of inference in practice (inductive, deductive and abductive).
 This interest includes reasoning about the causal structure of knowledge that underlies practice, particularly the hierarchy of adaptation and how adaptive levels interact, influence each other and inform action based on our belief’s regarding causation and possible worlds.
 This primary interest provides Dr. Collins with the flexibility to engage and collaborate with physical therapists across the full range of practice specialties and settings.
-He maintains a blog on his research: Cause, Models and Inference in Physical Therapy.

 Selected Peer Reviewed Publication (from >50)

 Collins SM.
 Dias K. Heart Failure: Stability, Decompensation and Readmission.
 Cardiopulmonary Physical Therapy Journal.
 2016; 26: 58-72.

 Collins SM.
 Dynamic Inference in Cardiopulmonary PT Practice Cardiopulmonary Physical Therapy Journal.
 2015; 25(4), p118-119.

 Medina-Mirapeix F, DelBano-Aledo ME , Escolar-Reina P, Montilla-Herrador J, Collins SM.
 Relevant patient perceptions and experiences for evaluating quality of interaction with physiotherapists during outpatient rehabilitation: a qualitative study.
 2015; Physiotherapy, 100(2014)73-79